FAQs

 What will be the extent of the disclosure to families?
 Will families have access to all the material?

-It is the Inquiries role to collate, review and investigate evidence and materials that will be used to inform its initial report on matters relating to David Fuller’s activities at Maidstone and Tunbridge Wells NHS Trust, and its final report, looking at the broader national picture and the wider lessons for the NHS and other settings.
+It is the Inquiry’s role to investigate, collate and review evidence that will be used to inform its findings and recommendations on matters relating to David Fuller’s activities at Maidstone and Tunbridge Wells NHS Trust, and its phase two report, looking at the broader national picture and the wider lessons for the NHS and other settings.

 Only the Inquiry will have or need access to all the material so it can be reviewed, however, all relevant material and evidence will be reflected in the Inquiry reports.